oipsio/oips/oip-02-verifiable-ordinal-collection.md

 ### Objectives

 1. Provide a method where creator, especially artist, who intends to make their artwork available as ordinal inscriptions do not have to start with big capital outlay to cover the inscription costs.&#x20;
-2. Allows for first-hand buyer to take ownership of inscribing, and therefore pay for inscription fee.
+2. Allows first-hand buyers to take ownership of inscribing, and therefore pay for inscription fee.
 3. Allows ordinals to be independently verified, if they belong to a specific collection, or otherwise.
 Verification must be able to be carried out in a fully trustless manner, by anyone, including unrelated third-parties, and in an asynchronous way.
 4. Inscriptions trading must be carried out on-chain, just like other ordinals.
 Off-chain trading of ordinals must not be possible.
 5. Adheres to the ideals of ordinal inscriptions, specifically that inscriptions should be fully on-chain and ideally, maintain backward-compatibility to services that implement only the original Ordinal Theory without support of any further improvements.